Katerina-Pap/MA-of-continuous-outcomes-with-baseline-imbalance/README.md

 In addition, we propose the preferred approach of generating pseudo IPD from the appropriate summary data (*sufficient statistics*) and applying ANCOVA in an one-stage or two-stage model.

+## Practical Guidance on EBMH Statistics in Practice:

+We compare the routinely used aggregate data approaches with the novel pseudo IPD approach in a published meta-analysis of depression scores in treatment-resistant depression.

 ## Codes
 * [R](https://github.com/Katerina-Pap/MA-of-continuous-outcomes-with-baseline-imbalance/blob/main/R/pseudoIPD.pre-post.R)